TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 <a id= configureseparate> </a>
 ## Configuring SSL Encryption for Different Socket Endpoints in SnappyData Cluster

 You can individually configure the SnappyData socket endpoints as per your requirements.
-This section provides the instructions to configure each of the socket endpoint.
+This section provides the instructions to configure each of the socket endpoints.

 *	[Configuring SSL encryption for client-server](#clientserversetup)
 *	[Configuring SSL encryption for p2p](#p2psetup)